nbchambers95/data-science-projects/competitive-analysis/README.md

 The analysis here is fully reproducible with the synthetic data.

 The private/original project used the same pipeline and produced similar patterns.

+> See the [Provenance & acknowledgements](../README.md#provenance--acknowledgements) note in the repo root.